 - tenant-based, in which the subsidy goes with the renter, who can rent in any building where a landlord is willing to take him.

 In both cases, the basic premise is that the landlord will get to charge "fair market rent" (as approved by the government administrator, either the local Housing Authority or the people at HUD).
 But the subsidized tenant only has to pay a maximum of 30 percent of income; the government will pick up the rest.

 If the goal of housing policy is to make homeownership more difficult (and therefore, more sustainable), then the big question is: What do you do about the millions of people who would have been first-time homebuyers?
 The obvious answer is to make rentals more attractive to those who will be priced out of buying a home.

-waiting lists can be long.
+Browse through photos of millions of home listings or search for rentals The trouble is, the supply of Section 8 public housing in the United States is low, and the waiting lists can be long.
 Furthermore, the income requirements, while not as severe as one might think, are not high enough to cover most of those who would have been homebuyers.
 The chart at the Housing Authority Waiting List website shows that for the St. Paul/Minneapolis region, a family of four may have a maximum income of $64,400 to qualify for Section 8 housing.
 That's well above the median household income for Minneapolis of $53,315.